Most everyone has heard these famous seasons of life quotes. “This too will pass”, and “to everything, there is a season.”

 - I bet you can come up with many other joyous moments in life.
 Why not mention them in the comments?
 Your insight will help others recognize the many joyous gifts that God allows us to have.

-These seasons usually cycle through our lives and we need to use them to prepare for the times when life won’t be so wonderful.
+These seasons usually cycle and we need to use them to prepare for the hard times when life won’t be so wonderful.
 We need to let those many memories become some of our inner strength.

 These seasons are not terrible, but they do stretch us sometimes.
 Just accomplishing our everyday responsibilities sometimes come with challenges.